Juliolimahen/Juliolimahen/README.md

 - 👋 Hi, I'm Julio.
 - 💻 I work as a Systems Analyst.
-- 📚 I hold a Bachelor's Degree in Computer Science.
+- 📚 I hold a Bachelor's degree in Computer Science.
-- 🌱 Currently, I'm learning C#, .Net, Python, and React JS.
+- 🌱 I'm currently learning C#, .NET, Python, and React JS.
-- 🌱 I'm currently learning cloud computing.
+- ☁️ I'm also diving into cloud computing.
-- 🌱 My primary focus is on enhancing my expertise in microservices, RESTful API development and cloud computing.
+- 🎯 My main focus is on deepening my knowledge of microservices, RESTful API development, and cloud technologies.
-- 🌱 I'm eager to collaborate on projects and apply the fresh knowledge I've been acquiring.
+- 🤝 I'm eager to collaborate on projects and apply the knowledge I've been gaining.

 ## Connect with me